River Carron, Forth: Historical references

 The river is thought by some to be the "Itys" described by Ptolemy in Geographia, his extensive 2nd century compilation of geographical knowledge.

 Nennius, the Welsh historian of the 9th century, believed the name of the Carron was derived from Carausius, the 3rd century Roman commander who declared himself emperor of Britannia and northern Gaul.

 The name may in fact come from the British caer avon, meaning "river of the forts", alluding to the Roman fortifications built on its banks as a barrier between their territory and that of the Picts.
 According to the Ossian poems of James Macpherson, the name is Gaelic in origin and means "winding river".

+In 1237, in an agreement with Patrick II, Earl of Dunbar, Sir David de Graham exchanged land in Galloway for undeveloped land in the former royal forest of Dundaff and Strathcarron.

 In the 17th century, William Nimmo described the river and region as follows:

 The Carron, famed in ancient Celtic song, and of importance in modern trade and manufactures, issues from the Campsie hills near the middle of the isthmus between the firths of Clyde and Forth.
 Both the source and the place where it discharges itself into the sea, are within the shire of Stirling, which it divides into about two equal parts.
 The whole length of its course, from west to east, is some 14 mi, the first half of which is spent among bleak hills and rocks, but, when it has reached the low grounds, its banks are fertile and wooded, and, as it advances, the neighbouring soil increases in richness and value. ..The stream is small comparatively, yet there is no river in Scotland whose surroundings have been the scene of so many memorable events.